MalDev Myths

 • Decrypt with AES: using Windows functions, bad

-• Unhook ntdll: Cortex doesnt do hooking.
+• Unhook ntdll: Cortex doesn’t do hooking.
 Sophos does.
 Still bad

 • Module Stomping: Good